 The Kia Telluride is a close cousin to the Hyundai Palisade and has a similarly roomy cabin for big families.
 Its second- and third-row legroom are identical to the Palisade's at 1,076 mm and 797.6 mm, respectively.

-Plus, the Telluride has the same 291-horsepower 3.8-liter V-6 as the Palisade, which delivers smooth, powerful acceleration.
+The Telluride has the same 291-horsepower 3.8-litre V6 as the Palisade, which delivers smooth, powerful acceleration.

 The Telluride differs with its cargo room, as it’s slightly roomier than the Palisade with up to 2,463.6 litres.